onoufriosm/redux-setup-guide/README.md

 # State management with Redux

-This project serves as a guide to structure Redux for a react app.
+This project serves as a guide to structure Redux for a real world React application.
 Once the setup is complete you can start making api calls in no time for any entity in your system.

 **The Problem:** Setting up Redux to work for a React app can be quite challenging and quickly result into a lot of boilerplate being repeated.